“Lord of Misrule”: Christopher Lee’s Danish connection (2003)

 In anticipation there were some Danish celebrations.
 We stayed at Nakkebølle Castle on Fyn, between Jutland and Zeeland, with Preben Philipsen, who named the biggest cinema distribution system in Germany after his father, Constantine.
 Every meal was wilder than the one before, and I woke every morning looking like potted death."

 "Gitte and I have had our ruby wedding.
 We rarely dine out because, well, I prefer her Scandinavian cooking to the restaurants' menus. [...]
 I've never made a film in Danish, and couldn't master her language.
-I tried, but my confidence tried away because she always said, 'You sound like a taxi driver.'"
+I tried, but my confidence drained away because she always said, 'You sound like a taxi driver.'"

 Purchase "Lord of Misrule" at amazon.co.uk